Adige-Calculations/GNU-Linux-handbook/src/processes/START_CHAPTER.md

 # Processes

 A process is an instance of a particular executable program running.
-A process can communicate with other devices or services through a network port.
+A process can communicate with other devices or services through a network port, moreover it can create other processes which are known as "Child Processes".

 The main utilities to investigate processes are shown below: